Certificate Programs Admission Requirements

 Applicants must complete the application form and provide official documentation required by the program offering the courses of interest.
-A baccalaureate degree is required for master's level courses; a master's degree is required for a doctoral level course.
+A baccalaureate degree is required for master's level courses; a master's degree is required for doctoral level courses.
 Documentation of an earned degree from a regionally accredited institution is required prior to enrollment in a second course.

 A student-at-large must complete an application form acknowledging the understanding that:

-- All standards for academic achievement and student conduct apply.
+- All standards for academic achievement and student conduct apply

-- For courses to apply to a degree program a grade of B or better must be earned
+- For courses to apply to a degree program, a grade of B or better must be earned

 - Student-at-large status does not guarantee admission to a degree program

-- There is no limit to the number of graduate credit-bearing courses that may be taken.
+- There is no limit to the number of graduate credit-bearing courses that may be taken

-- Courses in an ACE specialization or certificate may be eligible to be applied toward the related degree program upon approval of the Department Chair or designee.
+- Courses in an ACE specialization or certificate may be eligible to be applied toward the related degree program upon approval of the department chair or designee